-From content structure to visual design elements, everything on a landing page for an app website needs to come together to turn a visitor into an engaged user.
+From content structure to visual design elements, everything on app landing page needs to come together to turn a visitor into an engaged user.
 Let's dive into some apps doing this right.

-Here are 15 mobile app websites that combine content and creativity.
+Here are 15 mobile app landing page websites that combine content and creativity.

 Imagine pointing the light on your phone at a locked door and having it click open.
 This may seem like something straight out of a science fiction movie, but this is a technology of today.
 BrightLock's mobile app makes it safe and secure to open smart lock doors at home and at work with a flick of your smartphone.

 This landing page built with Webflow captures the sophistication of the lock systems BrightLock sells.
 The minimalist design is full of whites, grays, and well-defined lines.
 With a modern feel, this website design shows that even an everyday task like opening doors can be improved by technology.

 Knitting is a low-tech pursuit requiring only yarn, needles, and a whole lot of patience.
 Bellish brings tech to this creative pursuit with a mobile app that generates sweater patterns, color swatches, and other tools to help improve your knitting skills.
 This mobile app website created with Webflow is full of thoughtful design and a well-ordered organization to show how the app works.

 From their gently stylized logo to the screenshots showing the simplicity of the Bellish app, the app landing page design has a softness to it.
 The user experience captures the feel of the relaxing pursuit of knitting.
 And it shows how the Bellish app can make the entire knitting process from pattern design to row counting an easier and more efficient experience.

 There are a few competing peer-to-peer payment apps out there, but Cash App has the advantage of being tied to Square, one of the earliest innovators in digital payments, backing it with a solid reputation.